Protect-Democracy/jan-6-select-committee-archive/README.md

 - `ARCHIVE_URL_BASE` - The base URL to where the archive will be hosted; should be something like `https://example.com`.

+## Sources and data

+### Pages

+Pages that are parsed are managed in `data/select-committee-pages.csv`.
+This describes URLs to attempt to parse and download materials from.
+Corresponding parsers are found in `lib/parsers/`.

+The [final report](https://january6th.house.gov/sites/democrats.january6th.house.gov/files/Report_FinalReport_Jan6SelectCommittee.pdf) is considered a page to download materials from – most of which are external.
+Due to difficulty parsing the PDF on the fly, the PDF has been converted to HTML via Adobe Acrobat Pro and saved in `data/final-report/`.
+Even with this, many URLs are either not parsed or not parsed accurately.

+### Direct materials

+Some direct materials are managed in `data/select-committee-materials.csv`.
+These are materials that are not on a page, but are linked to directly.
+These are downloaded and saved in the archive under `direct-materials`.

 ## Backup

 ### S3